adobe/reactor-uploader/README.md

 You will also need to have already created a zip file containing your extension package.
 The [@adobe/reactor-packager](https://www.npmjs.com/package/@adobe/reactor-packager) tool can be used to create such a zip file.

-Finally, you will need to be authorized to upload extensions to Experience Platform Tags.
+Finally, you will need to be authorized to upload extensions to Tags.
 This is done by first creating an integration through Adobe I/O. Please see the [Access Tokens documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html) for detailed steps on creating an integration and procuring extension management rights.

 Once your zip file is ready to upload and you've been granted extension management rights, you can use the uploader tool in either a question-answer format or by passing information through command line arguments.